xBartM/YouTube-Comment-Scraper/README.md

 ### Channel Scrape

 > [!NOTE]
 > This tool looks at the videos from `/videos` tab AND goes through all `/playlists`.
-Videos from other channels may inadvertentl enter the dataset.
+Videos from other channels may inadvertently enter the dataset.

 > [!NOTE]
 > `/shorts` are not scraped.